Winter Wondersolve Nuts and Bolts

 We expect that solvers will watch the broadcast on their computer, as we make announcements, air interviews with constructors, and, most importantly, tell you exactly when each puzzle will go live.

-We will be streaming on Twitch for the Winter Wondersolve and will start airing at 2:00 PM Eastern.
-The web address for our Twitch channel will be posted on the main page and is also given below.
+We will be streaming on Twitch for the Winter Wondersolve and will start airing at 1:50 PM Eastern so that solvers can engage in the chat before we officially start with an introduction at 2:00 PM.
+The web address for our Twitch channel is posted on the main page and is also given below.